Jonathan2251/lbd/source/funccall.rst

 As last section, cpu032I cannot do tail call optimization in ch9_2_tailcall.cpp since the limitation of arguments size is not satisfied.
-If run with ``clang -O3`` option, it can get the same or better performance than tail call as follows,
+If runnig with ``clang -O3`` option, it can get the same or better performance than tail call as follows,

 .. code-block:: bash